davmmcdonald/listing_scraper/README.md

 This is a web scraping script written in Python that extracts data from a website and saves it to a CSV file.
 It is currently designed to scrape property listings from the following brokerages, with additional sites being added. :sunglasses:

-- Hoff & Leigh Commercial Real Estate
+- Hoff & Leigh Commercial Real Estate (ls-hoff-leigh.py)
-- Quamtum Commercial Group
+- Quamtum Commercial Group (ls-quantum.py)
+- Kratt Commercial Properties (ls-kratt-commercial.py)

 ## Usage